Nationwide smoking ban order (Philippines)

 Executive Order No. 26, entitled Providing for the Establishment of Smoke-Free Environments in Public and Enclosed Places, was issued by Philippine President Rodrigo Duterte on May 16, 2017.
 This executive order invoked the Clean Air Act of 1999 and the Tobacco Regulation Act of 2003 to impose a nationwide ban on smoking in all public places in the Philippines.
 The ban replicates on a national level an existing ordinance in Davao City that Duterte created as mayor in 2002.
 The order took effect on July 23, 2017, 60 days after its publication in a newspaper.
+The ban received support from anti-tobacco advocates and the Philippine Tobacco Institute supported regulation of public smoking.
+Smokers that were interviewed said they were prepared to try quitting in response to the stricter rules and penalties.

+On 26 February 2020, President Duterte issued Executive Order No. 106, which amended Executive Order No. 26 to include and address electronic nicotine/non-nicotine delivery systems, heated tobacco products, and prohibited the manufacture, distribution, marketing, and sale of unregistered or adulterated products.

 Provisions

 Section 3.
 Prohibited Acts, The following acts are declared unlawful and prohibited;

 (a) Smoking within enclosed public places conveyances, whether stationary or in motion, except in DSAs fully compliant with the requirements of Section 4 of his Order;

 (b) For persons-in-charge to allow, abet or tolerate smoking in places enumerated in the preceding paragraph, outside of DSAs fully compliant with Section 4 of this Order;

 (c) For any person to sell, distribute or purchase tobacco products to and from minors.
 It shall not be a defense for the person selling or distributing that he/she did not know or was not aware of the real age of the minor.
 Neither shall it be a defense that he/she did not know nor had any reason to believe that the cigarette or any other tobacco product was for the consumption of the minor to whom it was sold;

 (d) For a minor to smoke, sell or buy cigarettes or any tobacco products;

 (e) Ordering, instructing or compelling a minor to use, light up, buy, sell, distribute, deliver, advertise or promote tobacco products;

 (f) Selling or distributing tobacco products in a school, public playground, youth hostels and recreational facilities for minors, including those frequented by minors, or within 100 meters from any point of the perimeter of these places;

 (g) Placing, posting, displaying or distributing advertisement and promotional materials of tobacco products, such as but not limited to leaflets, posters, display structures and other materials within 100 meters from the perimeter of a school, public playground, and other facilities frequented particularly by minors, hostel and recreational facilities for minors, including those frequented by them, or in an establishment when such establishments or its location is prohibited from selling tobacco products.